oleg-sta/VrFace/README.md

 ## What is it?

-Android library for Augmented reality effects on face Demonstration video:
+Android library for Augmented reality effects on face.
+Demonstration video:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=tnyJwTl7KT4